jon-wong-sutd/git-lessons/git-lesson.md

 Unreferenced *commit*s can be deleted --- at some later time, not immediately --- by Git's *garbage collector*.
 </div>

+Even if you strive hard to remember an unreferenced *commit*'s *Git object ID*, you won't be able to retrieve that *commit* after Git's *garbage collector* has deleted it.

-We will demonstrate this creating a commit we intend to lose.
+We will demonstrate how the *garbage collector* deletes *unreferenced commit*.
+We first create a commit we intend to lose.

 In `story.txt`, add 2 lines at the end:
 {% highlight text linenos %}